 Room Number: 8.05 (North East Wing)

-Dr Christel Koop is Senior Lecturer in Political Economy and Programme Director of the MA Public Policy.
+Dr Christel Koop is Senior Lecturer in Political Economy.
 Her research interests include delegation theory, arm’s length governance, regulation and regulatory agencies, democratic accountability and legitimacy, and institutional theory.

 Christel holds a BA and MPhil degree in political science from Leiden University, the Netherlands, and obtained her PhD degree in political and social sciences from the European University Institute in Florence, Italy.
 Before joining the department, she was Fellow in Public Policy and Administration at the London School of Economics and Political Science.

-She is also co-ordinator of the department’s research cluster on Public Policy and Regulation and co-organiser of the inter-university London Public Policy Seminars.
+She is also co-organiser of the inter-university London Public Policy Seminars.

 Christel’s research addresses questions related to the insulation of policy-making from politics and the electoral process, both at the national and the European level.
 Her work has focused on the determinants of arm’s length governance as well as on its implications for politics, policy outcomes, and democratic accountability and legitimacy.

 - Political Economy: Approaches, Concepts and Issues (second-year undergraduate)

 - Philip Kessler – 'The diffusion of competition policy in Western Europe' (first supervisor)